kenneth256/asciidoc/asciidoctor.md

 ![Image Description](https://raw.githubusercontent.com/kenneth256/mardown/master/image11.png)

-Fig 11: shows how to addsciidoctorJ, to pom.xml file
+Fig 11: shows how to add asciidoctorJ, to pom.xml file

 To read more about the maven file POM.xml and the tags used, visit [maven-pom-xml](https://www.javatpoint.com/maven-pom-xml).